ssinyagin/gerty/doc/gerty_architecture.markdown

       do-protocol-ldp = 1
       protocols-path = /srv/gerty/backbone/protocols

-* * * * *

 Directory structure
 -------------------

 The Gerty package installer delivers a number of standarrd directories and files, as described below.
-Here paths are relative to some standard prefix, such as `/usr/local` or `/opt/gerty`, depending on the server administration policy.
-The users and site administrators would never have a need to modify anything in them, and they would be overwritten by the package installer.
+Here paths are relative to some standard prefix, such as `/usr/local` or `/opt/gerty`, or whatever the administrator used to install the package.
+The users and site administrators would never have a need to modify anything in them, and the files would be overwritten by the package installer.

 *   `etc/gerty/` -- the directory which contains global Gerty package